 Some veterinarians don’t care for alternative therapies since, unlike conventional veterinary medicine, some of them haven’t been scientifically proven to work.

-However, that doesn’t mean they’re ineffective; it just means that well-conducted government studies haven’t put them to the test yet.
+However, that doesn’t always mean they’re ineffective; it sometimes means that well-conducted government studies haven’t put them to the test yet.
 And there are plenty of vets who are open to the alternative approach.